Move-ready Millennials Say ‘Meh’ 2 More

 Don’t hold onto items you don’t value anymore, either.
 There’s no sense in paying extra to move items you don’t want or need.
 You could save money on your cross-country move and free up valuable interior space in your new home.
 Also, resist the urge to keep things in storage indefinitely.

 Seeking downsizing advice?
 Look no further than National Van Lines, where we make long-distance moving easy.
-As a national moving company, we’ve been helping families move memories for nearly 90 years.
-Contact us online or call 877-590-2810 for answers to your questions plus a free moving quote.
+As a national moving company, we’ve been helping families move memories for 90+ years.
+Contact us online or call 877-590-2810 for answers to your questions plus a FREE moving quote.